subvisual/subvisual.com/src/posts/2016-08-16-subvisual-weekly-4/index.md

 ---
+highlight: false
-path: /99-subvisual-weekly-4/
+path: 99-subvisual-weekly-4
 title: "Subvisual Weekly #4"
+categories:
+  - inside-subvisual
 author: joao-justo
 date: 2016-08-16
 cover: cover.jpg
-tags:
-  - general
-  - community
 intro: "The secret sauce: isn’t it what everyone is looking for?
 To find some kind of secret sauce?
 Imagine how amazing it would be if you could just grab a bottle of an exotic substance, and then add a few drops of it to anything.
   This strange liquid would somehow turn an absolutely normal object into an amazing, delightful, joyful item."
+tags:
+  - general
+  - community
 ---

 The secret sauce: isn’t it what everyone is looking for?
 To find some kind of secret sauce?
 Imagine how amazing it would be if you could just grab a bottle of an exotic substance, and then add a few drops of it to anything.
 This strange liquid would somehow turn an absolutely normal object into an amazing, delightful, joyful item.